When Right to Rent Checks Become Illegal Discrimination

 There are three approved methods for doing this:

-- Home Office Online Service: For tenants with a digital immigration status, such as an eVisa or EU Settlement Scheme status, using a share code the tenant generates themselves.
+• Home Office Online Service: For tenants with a digital immigration status, such as an eVisa or EU Settlement Scheme status, using a share code the tenant generates themselves.

-- Manual checks: Inspecting original documents in person or via live video for tenants who don't have a digital status.
+• Manual checks: Inspecting original documents in person or via live video for tenants who don't have a digital status.

 Landlords who complete any of these correctly get what the Home Office calls a 'statutory excuse'.
 That means if it later turns out a tenant had no right to rent, the landlord won't face a civil penalty, provided the check was done properly.

 The statutory excuse is the thing landlords most misunderstand.
 They think refusing non-British tenants protects them from fines.
 It doesn't.
 Using any of the three approved methods, for any tenant with any immigration status, achieves the same legal protection.
 Refusing someone because they don't have a British passport doesn't reduce a landlord's legal risk.
-It just adds a discrimination claim on top.
+It adds a discrimination claim on top.

-#02How right to rent checks lead to illegal discrimination
+How do right to rent checks lead to illegal discrimination?

 The Equality Act 2010 prohibits discrimination in the provision of services and in housing on the grounds of race, colour, nationality, ethnic origin, and national origin.
-A landlord who checks only tenants with foreign-sounding names, or refuses to accept a BRP card or share code, or asks only certain applicants to prove their status, is discriminating on grounds of race and nationality.
+A landlord who checks only tenants with foreign-sounding names, or refuses to accept a valid share code, or asks only certain applicants to prove their status, is discriminating on grounds of race and nationality.
 That is unlawful regardless of whether they thought they were following immigration rules.

 The pattern is predictable.
 A landlord sees a non-British name on an application and asks for 'additional documents' they never requested from other applicants.
 Or they say they 'prefer' tenants with a British passport.
 Or they simply stop responding once they realise the applicant will need to use the online verification service rather than handing over a physical passport.
 Each of these is discriminatory in practice, even if the landlord never uses an explicitly racist phrase.